Applications to the DigiK

 Purpose

-The procedure specified here concerns the application for funding to prepare network proposals that are intended to serve the national and international profiling of the University of Bern within the framework of its Digitalization Strategy 2030.
+The procedure specified here concerns the application for funding preparatory projects for network proposals that are intended to enhance the national and international profile of the University of Bern within the framework of its Digitization Strategy 2030.

 Eligibility